erhora/data_200_final_project/README.md

 Our work is based on the NHANES data, and we are studying which factors are important in predicting if a person has high blood pressure.

 Each group member has a branch with their work inside.
-- Elizabeth Hora: erhora
+- EH: erhora
 Iterative Forward Stepwise Regression, Data Visualization

-- Isaac Opiyo: isaac
+- IO: isaac
 Random Forest

-- Jiayi Zhang: JiayiZhang
+- JZ: JiayiZhang
 KNN, Data Visualization

-- Ziqi Zhou: ZIQIziqiZ
+- ZZ: ZIQIziqiZ
 Logistic Regression